OCR-D/ocrd_anybaseocr/README.md

 ## Cropper

 ### Method Behaviour
  This function takes a document image as input and crops/selects the page content area only (that's mean remove textual noise as well as any other noise around page content area).
-The input image has to be binarized and should be deskewed for the module to work.
+The input image need not be binarized but should be deskewed for the module to work optimally.

  #### Usage:
 ```sh